-During 2012, a subsidiary of RPC conducted business with companies owned by LOR, Inc. Mr. R. Randall Rollins, Chairman, and Mr. Gary W. Rollins, Director, are officers, directors and controlling stockholders of LOR, Inc. In 2012, payments totaling approximately \$1,676,000 were made to these LOR, Inc. companies primarily for the purchase of parts and repair services related to certain of RPC's oilfield operating equipment.
-RPC believes the charges incurred by its subsidiary are at least as favorable as the charges that would have been incurred for similar services from unaffiliated third parties.
+During 2014, a subsidiary of RPC conducted business with companies owned by LOR, Inc. Mr. R. Randall Rollins, Chairman, and Mr. Gary W. Rollins, Director, are officers, directors and controlling stockholders of LOR, Inc. In 2014, payments totaling approximately \$1,092,000 were made to these LOR, Inc. companies primarily for the purchase of parts and repair services related to certain of RPC's oilfield operating equipment.
+RPC believes the charges incurred are at least as favorable as the charges that would have been incurred for similar purchases from unaffiliated third parties.

 RPC receives certain administrative services including an allocation for office space from Rollins.
-The service agreements between Rollins and the Company provide for the provision of services on a cost reimbursement basis and are terminable on six months notice.
+The service agreements between Rollins and the Company provide for the provision of services on a cost reimbursement basis and are terminable on six months' notice.
 The services covered by these agreements include office space, administration of certain employee benefit programs, and other administrative services.
-Charges to the Company (or to corporations which are subsidiaries of the Company) for such services and rent aggregated approximately \$83,000 in 2012.
+Charges to the Company (or to corporations which are subsidiaries of the Company) for such services and rent aggregated approximately \$84,000 in 2014.